 Since we haven't changed the internal firewall rules, the response from the sample application will display the following

-(indicating that the client
+(indicating that the client cannot connect to the server):

 copyHello!
 Version: 1.1GVC Name: quick-start-service-to-serviceLocation: /org/ORG_NAME/location/aws-us-west-2Workload Name: /org/ORG_NAME/gvc/quick-start-service-to-service/workload/clientResponse from URL:Request failed with status code 502